How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 The Successful Celebrity Event

-When brands throw parties, trade show or brand launch events, one of the best ways to grab media attention is to have celebrities attend, but safeguards are needed.
+When brands throw parties, trade shows, or brand launch events, one of the best ways to grab media attention is to have celebrities attend, but safeguards are needed.
 Things go awry and the fact is most high caliber celebrities don’t attend for free, no matter how awesome the brand is, which is extremely costly to the brand.

 Why Pay To Invite Talent